 Companies increasingly launch global, national, or local campaigns in cooperation with the media to promote their activities to eradicate human trafficking.
 They also work with international organizations, nonprofits, and trade associations to establish industrywide task forces on human trafficking dedicated to raising awareness.

-This Hill letter was sent to the House Committee on the Judiciary, supporting H.R.
-2438, the “Not Invisible Act of 2019.”
+This Hill letter was sent to Members of the House of Representatives supporting H.R.
+2795, the “DHS Blue Campaign Enhancement Act.”